-Developed for you, not for profits by the nonprofit public benefit organization the Mozilla Foundation,
+Developed for you, not for profits by the nonprofit public benefit organization Mozilla,

-Firefox is the most customizable web browser available and the one with the best tools and features to protect your online privacy.
+Firefox is the most customizable web browser available and the one with the best tools and features to protect your data and privacy.

 Get Firefox Now from the official Firefox site or learn more about it here.

 This site is not officially affiliated with the Mozilla Foundation or Corporation.

 To sum it up, we provide:

 - Accessibility tools and resources for Firefox end users with disabilities (primarily visual impairments)